techleadpro/aac/README.md

 # Instructions on how to run
 You can run the following to setup up the frontend service( since the backend is already live and set to interact with the frontend).

+> cd frontend

+> npm install

+> npm run dev

+This command will run the service and can interact with the application

 # Backend specific details